rust-lang/blog.rust-lang.org/posts/Rust-1.86.0.md

 ### Trait upcasting

 This release includes a long awaited feature — the ability to upcast trait objects.
-If a trait has a [supertrait](https://doc.rust-lang.org/reference/items/traits.html#supertraits) you can coerce a reference to said trait object to a reference to a trait object of the super trait:
+If a trait has a [supertrait](https://doc.rust-lang.org/reference/items/traits.html#supertraits) you can coerce a reference to said trait object to a reference to a trait object of the supertrait:

 ```rust
 trait Trait: Supertrait {}